 A: It is unlikely that eating grass will harm your dog.
 However, there are some exceptions and times to worry.
 Some dogs will eat too much grass, which can cause a blockage in their intestinal tract.
 This can make dogs very ill and emergency surgery may be needed.
 If your dog appears to be eating a significant amount, you should contact your vet for advice.

 Some dogs may eat grass instead of their food.
 Whilst missing a meal won’t harm most dogs, eating so much grass that they’re not interested in dinner is suggestive of a deeper problem.
-It’ll also cause problems in the long run, as grass cannot be properly digested by dogs so contains very few nutrients that they can utilise.
+It’ll also cause problems in the long run, as grass cannot be properly digested by dogs so contains very few nutrients that they can utilize.
 Not only would a dog doing this quickly start to lose weight, they would also start to get nutrient imbalances which can cause problems.
 If you think your dog is eating grass instead of his food you should contact a vet.

 Don’t forget that some things that look like grass from a distance may not, in fact, be grass.
 Bluebells, daffodils and other spring bulbs can have grass-like clumps, but these contain toxins that often make dogs ill.
 Similarly, poisonous plants can be hidden in a clump of grass so it’s wise to be cautious.